vengi-voxel/vengi/docs/Animations.md

 *(This is for the C++ code)*

-For debug builds, the animations are linked into a shared object that is loaded into the `AnimationSystem` class.
-This feature is __not__ active for release builds.
+You can link the animations into a shared object that is loaded into the `AnimationSystem` class.
+This feature is __not__ active by default.

-If you would like to disable the hot reload support - call cmake with `-DHOT_RELOAD_ANIM=0`.
+If you would like to enable the hot reload support - call cmake with `-DHOT_RELOAD_ANIM=1`.

 Besides the dynamic loading of the animation functions, we also install a watch on the dynamic library.
 Whenever the library is recompiled and relinked, the applications will automatically reload them and present you the latest code changes.